Remember the story of my dry dehydrated skin? Well, the good news is I might have found a solution to it: the 10 step Korean Skincare Routine.

 - Facial Oil: Naissance Organic Rosehip Oil – Rosehip oil has always been a standard in my routine.
 Absolutely love to finish up my routine with it.
-It literallly leaves my skin glowing.
+It literally leaves my skin glowing.

 See how I’ve been able to split the 10 Step Korean Skincare Routine between my AM and PM routine?
 This, my friends, is the trick.

-Now, here are some tips on how to maneuver your way around the 10 Step Korean Skincare Routine as well as the products.
+Now, here are some tips on how to manoeuvre your way around the 10 Step Korean Skincare Routine as well as the products.

 - Choose products that work for your skin type.
 With Korean skincare, the products are affordable and endless.
 You’ll be continuously tempted to buy and buy.
 But when you know what you’re looking for, it helps you manage the temptation better.